-In Switzerland, not just the quality of life is very high, is also the quality of the people.
+In Switzerland, not just the quality of life is high, but also the quality of the chocolate, people and moments.
+Postcards from Zürich and Lucerne below.

 This story was written after my chocolate trail during my last month in a place I called home for almost 4 years.